-The optimal approach to the global dimension of citizenship education for a particular country should be developed through participative processes involving national stakeholders including education professionals and youth themselves, and perhaps stakeholders from elsewhere in the region.
-As an example, the role of international peacekeepers might be relevant in countries which regularly supply them (many are from crisis-affected or economically weak countries) or appreciate their presence.
-Not only political, social, economic and environmental issues should be covered, but also themes with a lighter note, including youth culture, sports and others; not forgetting international football, the Olympics, and other sports and their heroes, institutions, rules and events.24 Identifying a curriculum approach to these global themes that is relevant and motivational to young people could be a fruitful area for action research.
+and perhaps stakeholders from elsewhere in the region.
+As an example, the role of international peacekeepers might be relevant in countries which regularly supply them or appreciate their presence.
+Not only political, social, economic and environmental issues should be covered, however, but also themes with a lighter note, including youth culture; not forgetting international football, the Olympics, and other sporting events and their heroes, institutions, rules and events.21 Identifying a curriculum approach to these global themes that is relevant and motivational to young people could be a fruitful area for action research.